derrickchwong/after-artifact-lab/README.md

     > NOTE: This may take 3-5 minutes to start the GLBC

-1. Find the IP of the Load Balancer
+1. Find the IP of the Load Balancer (External IP may take a min to receive)

     ```bash
     export HOST_IP=$(kubectl get services hello-world-service --output jsonpath='{.status.loadBalancer.ingress[0].ip}')